qooxdoo/qooxdoo/docs/development/Jsx/QxJsx.md

 );
 ```

-Note that a fragment is simply an array; it is not it's own form of Jsx element,
+Note that a fragment is simply a `qx.data.Array`; it is not it's own form of Jsx
-and has limited capablities within Jsx expressions.
+element, and has limited capabilities within Jsx expressions.

 <!-- TODO: future addition
 To use an enhanced fragment with additional behaviors, use the [`qx:fragment`](#qx-fragment)